itissandeep98/SheroesSurvey/README.md

 ● A brief discussion over the brainstorming document that was shared with them

-● A basic idea about the schema was discussed.
+● A basic idea about the Schema was discussed.

 ● The option of a consent page was introduced.